Human rights in the Democratic Republic of the Congo: Use of excessive force and other abuses in internal conflicts

-At year's end more than 20,000 children, including nearly 3,000 girls, had been demobilized from government security services and armed groups.
+By the end of 2006, more than 20,000 children, including nearly 3,000 girls, had been demobilized from government security services and armed groups.
 NGOs estimated that as many as 30,000 children were once associated with armed groups.
 Although there were no reliable statistics, most credible sources, including the UN Children's Fund (UNICEF), estimated that at least 3,000 children had yet to be demobilized and remained in the ranks of or held by armed groups.
 According to an October AI report, girls accounted for 15 to 40 percent of the child soldiers, but in some areas they constituted less than 2 percent of child soldiers demobilized.
 AI attributed the discrepancy to a belief by NGOs working with child soldiers that girls among armed groups were either dependents or "wives" of adult fighters.

 Recruitment of children began as young as age six, according to AI.
 Some children were forcibly recruited, while others enrolled for food, protection, or to escape poverty.
 Child soldiers faced violence from older soldiers and armed conflict.
 They were also exploited as porters or sex slaves.

 At times, verification of reported abuses in the east was difficult due to geographical remoteness and hazardous security conditions; however, MONUC's presence allowed observers to gather more information than would have otherwise been possible, and according to local NGOs, helped decrease human rights violations by armed groups during the year.

-On 6 May 2021,Felix Tshisekedi’s administration declared martial law in conflict-ridden eastern provinces of North Kivu and Ituri province.
+On 6 May 2021, Felix Tshisekedi's administration declared martial law in conflict-ridden eastern provinces of North Kivu and Ituri province.
 The military quickly took over civilian authority in both provinces to suppress peaceful critics.
 The military and police have curtailed freedom of expression, put down peaceful demonstrations with lethal force, and arbitrarily detained and prosecuted activists, journalists, and political opposition members.

 On 25 July 2022, the Human Rights Watch reported that the M23 armed group in eastern Democratic Republic of Congo summarily killed at least 29 civilians since mid-June 2022 in areas under their control.
 Abusive rebel force was receiving Rwandan support for its operations in North Kivu province.
-The HRW's senior Congo researcher, Thomas Fessy, stated that: “Since the M23 took control of several towns and villages in North Kivu in June, they’ve committed the same kind of horrific abuses against civilians that we’ve documented in the past.”
+The HRW's senior Congo researcher, Thomas Fessy, stated that: “Since the M23 took control of several towns and villages in North Kivu in June, they've committed the same kind of horrific abuses against civilians that we've documented in the past.”